-- file if not #f, installs file as a ".plt" archive. - collections if not #f, constrains setup to the named collections, along with planet-specs, if any - planet-spec if not #f, constrains setup to the named PLaneT packages, along with collections, if any - make-user? if #f, disables any user-specific setup actions - avoid-main? if true, avoids setup actions that affect the main installation, as opposed to user directories - make-docs? if #f, disables any documentation-specific setup actions - make-doc-index? if #t, builds documentation index collections in addition to collections, assuming that documentation is built - clean? if true, enables cleaning mode instead of setup mode - tidy? if true, enables global tidying of documentation and metadata indexes even when collections or planet-specs is non-#f - jobs if not #f, determines the maximum number of parallel tasks used for setup - get-target-dir if not #f, treated as a value for current-target-directorygetter
+- file if not #f, installs file as a ".plt" archive. - collections if not #f, constrains setup to the named collections, along with planet-specs, if any - planet-spec if not #f, constrains setup to the named PLaneT packages, along with collections, if any - make-user? if #f, disables any user-specific setup actions

+- avoid-main? if true, avoids setup actions that affect the main installation, as opposed to user directories - make-docs? if #f, disables any documentation-specific setup actions - make-doc-index? if #t, builds documentation index collections in addition to collections, assuming that documentation is built - clean? if true, enables cleaning mode instead of setup mode - tidy? if true, enables global tidying of documentation and metadata indexes even when collections or planet-specs is non-#f - jobs if not #f, determines the maximum number of parallel tasks used for setup - fail-fast? if true, breaks the current thread as soon as an error is discovered - get-target-dir if not #f, treated as a value for current-target-directorygetter